MorceNOX/cat-reader/README.md

 sudo dnf install json-c-devel
 ```

-### Optional
+### Optional Requirement
 - ascii-image-converter

  Just choose the version that fits your machine, extract the files and copy the binary to `/usr/local/bin`.

  Here is the link: [ascii-image-converter last release](https://github.com/TheZoraiz/ascii-image-converter/releases/tag/v1.13.1).

- This program is needed to show the image in *ASCII Art* format in the splash screen and when the application finnishes.
+ This program is needed to show the cat image in *ASCII Art* format in the splash screen and when the application finnishes.
 It gives a little more *charm* to the reader, showing our little black cat reading a book, but if not installed, the Reader will still work normally.